 Buhoma Gorilla Trekking

 Buhoma gorilla trekking sector in Bwindi Impenetrable National Park is one of the must-visit places for anyone fascinated by the endangered mountain gorillas and interested in enjoying face-to-face encounters with them.
 Bwindi Impenetrable National Park is home to almost half the World’s population of these majestic Giant Apes, and by far the best place to see them is on a gorilla safari.
-Now the excitement comes from learning about their human-like behavior (considering they share 98.2% DNA with humans) and photographing them in their natural habitat.
+Now the excitement comes from learning about their human-like behaviour (considering they share 98.2% DNA with humans) and photographing them in their natural habitat.

 If you’re looking for a gorilla trekking experience, you can go to almost any of the four trekking sectors/regions (Buhoma, Nkuringo, Rushaga, and Ruhija).
 But the Buhoma sector, in the Northern part, remains an iconic gorilla trekking draw card.

 Mountain gorillas thrive in Bwindi Impenetrable National Park, particularly in the Buhoma sector.
 This is the park’s most frequented area.
 You will encounter them during on-foot gorilla treks through the jungles.
 While fully habituated mountain gorillas are likely to be seen, it is still possible to miss them.
-Prepare to be mesmerized by the sight of baby gorillas playing alongside imposing silverbacks amidst dense vegetation, observing gorilla mothers gently nurturing their young, or witnessing dominant silverbacks exhibit their authority and strength.
+Prepare to be mesmerised by the sight of baby gorillas playing alongside imposing silverbacks amidst dense vegetation, observing gorilla mothers gently nurturing their young, or witnessing dominant silverbacks exhibit their authority and strength.
 These experiences are unforgettable highlights of your Buhoma gorilla trekking adventure.

-Habituated Families visited during Buhoma Gorilla Trekking
+Habituated Families visited during the Buhoma Gorilla Trekking.

 Mubare Gorilla Family

-Habituated in 1993, Mubare is the oldest gorilla family not only in Buhoma but Bwindi Impenetrable National Park.
+Habituated in 1993, Mubare is the oldest gorilla family not only in Buhoma but in Bwindi Impenetrable National Park.
 Its founding leader was Silverback Ruhondeza.
 He lost his life in June 2012, leaving leadership to his older surviving son, Silverback Kanyonyi.
 However, a solitary silverback named Maraya attacked the family, leading to the untimely murder of Kanyonyi, and hence became the next leader.

 Habinyanja Gorilla Family